 Goals and Objectives

-- To foster collaborative learning and to encourage active learning by providing access to appropriate resources including meeting spaces, study materials, trained peer facilitators, graduate student assistants and other professional staff.
+- To foster collaborative learning and to encourage active learning by providing access to appropriate resources including meeting spaces, study materials, trained peer facilitators and peer tutors, graduate student assistants and other professional staff.

 - To provide students with access to student success resources including readily accessible computer and print-based materials.

-- To provide students with the opportunity to participate in optional peer-led study groups associated with large introductory science courses.
+- To provide students with the opportunity to participate in optional peer-led study groups and peer-led tutoring associated with large introductory science courses.

-- To bolster personal and academic growth by providing relevant workshops on topics including test preparation, science careers, research and study abroad opportunities and professional school admissions.
+- To bolster personal and academic growth by providing relevant workshops on topics including science careers, research and study abroad opportunities and professional school admissions.

 - To serve as a clearinghouse for information about campus-wide academic and personal growth resources.